thiennp/frontend-mastery-hub/levels/35/README.md

 5. **Real-world Applications**: Project-based learning

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of angular testing & debugging.
+Build a comprehensive project that demonstrates mastery of angular forms & validation.

 ## Assessment
 Complete the assessment and quiz to earn your Level 35 badge.